 All catalog information is subject to change without notice or obligation.

-University of the Pacific is an independent, coeducational university serving more than 6,400 students on three campuses in Stockton, San Francisco and Sacramento.
+University of the Pacific is an independent, coeducational university serving nearly 6,300 students on three campuses in Stockton, San Francisco and Sacramento.
 It was established by pioneering Methodist ministers in 1851 as California’s first chartered institution of higher learning.
-Pacific has earned widespread recognition for its deep commitment to teaching and learning, its history of innovation, and the accomplishments of its 55,000 living alumni.
+Pacific has earned widespread recognition for its deep commitment to teaching and learning, its history of innovation, and the accomplishments of its 60,000 alumni.

 As an innovator and leader in higher education, Pacific provided the state with its first chartered medical school in 1858 (which later became part of Stanford, and today is California Pacific Medical Center); its first coeducational campus in 1871; and its first conservatory of music in 1878.
 It was the nation’s first to offer an undergraduate teacher corps program, the first to send an entire class to an overseas campus, the first to establish a Spanish-speaking inter-American college, and the first to offer a four-year graduation guarantee.
 With its move from San Jose to Stockton in 1924, Pacific became the first private four-year university in the Central Valley.
 Shortly after occupying the new campus, Pacific established one of California’s earliest schools of education.
 In 1992 it was renamed the Gladys L. Benerd School of Education in honor of the alumna’s endowed gift.